halseth/blind-vault/README.md

    export RISC0_DEV_MODE=1
    ```

-   **Note**: `RISC0_DEV_MODE=1` disables cryptographic proof generation for faster development.
-Only use this for testing on regtest/testnet.
-Never use in production.
+   **Note**: `RISC0_DEV_MODE=1` disables cryptographic proof generation for
+   faster development.
+Only use this for testing, never in any kind of
+   production setting.

 ## Usage

 ### Complete Example: Fund, Deposit, and Unvault

-This example walks through the full flow using the wallet tool to manage keys and fund a UTXO on signet.
+This example walks through the full flow using the wallet tool to manage keys
+and fund a UTXO on signet.

 #### 0. Generate a key and fund it on signet